 #35: Nat Taylor (13.1 points)

 The plot: Ottawa, 1957.
 Two young ladies want to watch Bridge on the River Kwai.
-Nat Taylor still wants to play a movie getting 50% attendance.
+Nat Taylor wants to keep playing a movie that’s still getting 50% attendance at this theatre.
 He has an idea—what if he uses the theatre across the street, which is half as big, thereby allowing him to play both films?

 Riveting stuff, I know.
 Anyways, spring forward 15 years.
 Taylor is bragging about this wondrous accomplishment of economics, but he has plans for something bigger.
 Much bigger.